9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 How does the order of the icons matter?
 ```
 6) Solve the problems together on the whiteboard.
-7) Ask students to write in the meaning of each symbol on their worksheets.
+7) Work as a class to define each element.

 ,,,